Updated: Nov 23

 Another popular type of journaling is reflective journaling.
 Reflective journaling is a great way to keep in touch with your inner self.
 It allows you to record events, feelings, and thoughts and look at them to see how they are impacting your life.

-Whether you keep a mood journal, write down your dreams, record specific feelings you had or just compare your old self to your current self to help you figure out your future self, it is incredibly beneficial and helps you stay on top of your mental health and emotional well-being.
+Whether you keep a mood journal, write down your dreams, record specific feelings you had, or just compare your old self to your current self to help you figure out your future self, it is incredibly beneficial and helps you stay on top of your mental health and emotional well-being.

 Creative journaling is about more than just the written word.
 We all remember having to do creative writing in school, but journaling doesn't always have to be just words.
 You can express creative ideas through drawing as well.
 In fact, a visual journal can be just as effective as any other type for personal growth, especially if you like to draw pictures.

-Seeing things visually can make it easier to create new ideas and creative journaling helps with self-discovery and helps you find inspiration for the things you want to do in like.
-You may even want to just free write about things that you see or hear.
+Seeing things visually can make it easier to create new ideas and creative journaling helps with self-discovery and helps you find inspiration for the things you want to do in life.
+You may even want to just write about things that you see or hear.
 Maybe you daydream and imagine what your dream life could be like.
 All of these things are part of creativity.

 You can even include art in whatever journal type you choose, you can draw out the scene from a dream you had and keep it alongside your notes or use it to spark your memory before you start journaling.